-Jeanne Faulconer is a popular speaker at homeschooling conferences, business groups, and parents’ groups, and has homeschooled her three sons in North Carolina, Mississippi, and Virginia for nearly 20 years.
-Jeanne is a writer for TheHomeSchoolMom.com, where her column “Ask Jeanne” addresses homeschooling questions from readers.
-Jeanne coaches parents and teens about how interest-led learning can be represented on transcripts, and how pursuing interests can help develop possibilities for work, academics, and volunteer service.
-She is a former college faculty member, former editor and book reviewer for Home Education Magazine, a long-time editor for VaHomeschoolers Voice, and a former member of the VaHomeschoolers board of directors.
-Jeanne has taught writing at homeschool co-ops and is a published poet.
-Holding her Master of Arts degree in communication, Jeanne conducts portfolio evaluations for Virginia homeschoolers for evidence of progress.
-Jeanne’s website is EngagedHomeschooling.com.
+Jeanne Faulconer is a popular speaker at homeschooling conferences, business groups, and parents’ groups, and she homeschooled her three sons in North Carolina, Mississippi, and Virginia for 20 years.
+Jeanne is a homeschool coach for Brave Writer and writes for TheHomeSchoolMom.com,where her column “Ask Jeanne” addresses homeschooling questions from readers.
+Jeanne conducts portfolio evaluations for Virginia homeschoolers for evidence of progress, and she coaches parents and teens in Virginia on interest-led learning as prep for life, work, and college.
+She is a former college faculty member, former editor of Home Education Magazine and VaHomeschoolers Voice, and a former member of the VaHomeschoolers board of directors.
+Her website is EngagedHomeschooling.com.